prakhar7m/prakhar7m/README.md

-Hi, I'm [Your Name], a data science enthusiast with experience in [related field].
+Hi, I'm Prakhar Maheshwari.
+I am a data scientist.
 I am passionate about leveraging data-driven insights to solve business problems and drive growth.

 This is my GitHub profile where you can find my portfolio of projects and code samples.